elastest/elastest-service-manager/docs/index.md

 ### Deploy on Docker-Compose

 There is are two docker compose files:
- * `./deploy/docker-compose` in the root of this project.
+ * `./deploy/docker-compose.yml`: this will create the ESM along with its DB and a full ELK stack to monitor the ESM.
- * `./deploy/docker-compose` in the root of this project.
+ * `./deploy/docker-compose-no-mon.yml` this will create the ESM along with only its DB.

  You can use this to bring up the ESM with a DB backend.